Featured run

 Pseudo-live replay

-Replay through the saved decision path, including would-send precision and false REST actuation.
+Replay through the current decision path, including precision, event hit rate, and false rest actuation.

 Harder replay session